On a continued fraction expansion for Euler's constant

 It can be considered as an analogue of the value ''$\zeta(1)$`` of Riemann's zeta function if we compensate the partial sums of the divergent harmonic series by the natural logarithm.
-It is not known whether $\gamma$ is an irrational or transcendental number.
+It is not known if $\gamma$ is an irrational or transcendental number.
 The question of its irrationality remains a famous unresolved problem in the theory of numbers.
 Even obtaining good rational approximations to it was unknown until recently.
-First such approximations defined by a third-order linear recurrence were proposed by A.~I.~Aptekarev and his collaborators \cite{apt} in 2007.
-More precisely, the numerators $\tilde{p}_n$ and denominators $\tilde{q}_n$ of the approximations are positive integers generated by the following recurrence relation:
+First such approximations defined by a third-order linear recurrence were found by A.~I.~Aptekarev and his collaborators \cite{apt} in 2007.
+More precisely, the numerators $\tilde{p}_n$ and denominators~$\tilde{q}_n$ of these approximations are positive integers generated by the recurrence relation

 with the initial conditions